2015 General Assembly Information

 Where services exist, they are making a huge difference.
 The problem is that the $4.15 million currently available in the budget for this purpose are inadequate to meet the need.
 The funds are supposed to increase to $4.65 million in FY16 — an improvement — but still a small amount of funding to reach kids in every corner of the Commonwealth who have serious mental health challenges.

 Early Childhood Care & Education

 Voices convenes the Early Childhood Policy Action Network of stakeholders in early care and education which has developed the 2015 Unified Early Childhood Agenda, “Building the Path to Virginia’s Prosperity”.
 This agenda establishes shared priorities for 19 early childhood stakeholder organizations.
 The path to prosperity outlines the steps Virginia must take to ensure all children enter school ready to learn.

 Voices is also supporting partner organizations taking the lead in the areas of Access to Health Care and Family Economic Security.

-Most critical in this area is the issue of the Medicaid Extension, which, if enacted, would make health care available through Medicaid to individuals up to 133% of the Federal Poverty Level (meaning only a little under $31,000 for a family of four).
+Most critical in this area is the issue of closing the health care coverage gap, which, if enacted, would make health care available through Medicaid (or similarly-funded benefit) to individuals up to 133% of the Federal Poverty Level (meaning only a little under $31,000 for a family of four).

 We will also be working with our partners at the Commonwealth Institute for Fiscal Analysis on bringing a more robust, meaningful Earned Income Tax Credit (EITC) to Virginia, and we’ll be working to ensure protections for other critical family benefits, such as TANF.
 We’ll keep you posted on the specifics of those efforts, as well.